 Many schools ask students to capture video reflections throughout the school year.
 Reflections are an important part of the learning process and are wonderful additions to a digital portfolio.
 If your students post their reflections during the year to a YouTube channel, they can pick a handful of videos to include in their digital portfolio.
 Spark Page lets students embed YouTube videos by copying and pasting the link into the video feature.

 Add Spark Videos

 Are your students creating movies using Spark Video?
 Just like the option to embed a YouTube video, Spark Page lets users embed a movie created with Spark Video.
 If your students used Spark Video to create a book trailer for Notorious RBG, a how-to video with steps to solve a math problem, or any other creation, they can feature their movie on their digital portfolio.
-Using the same video feature mentioned above, students can copy and paste the link to their Spark Video and it will embed on their Page.
+Using the same video feature mentioned above, students can copy and paste the link to their Spark Video.
+It will embed the video on their Page.

 Snap pictures of tangible products

 If your students are creating posters, displays, models or something “offline” they can still include their work in their digital portfolio.
 Spark Page lets students upload pictures they’ve taken including images of their work.
-Ask students to include a caption or paragraph describing the piece of work featured in the photograph they add to their digital portfolio.
+Ask students to include a caption or paragraph describing the piece of work featured in the photograph.
+Then they can add it to their digital portfolio.

 Share the link with a QR code

 Once students publish their Spark Page there are lots of ways they can share their digital portfolio with the world.
 One way they can share their work is by connecting the link to their digital portfolio to a QR code.
 This means that anyone who has the QR code can scan the code and access their digital portfolio.